Ameba-AIoT/ameba-rtos/component/example/wifi/wifi_user_reconnect/readme.txt

 Description
 ~~~~~~~~~~~
         This example shows how to customize wifi reconnect task.
+Realtek auto reconnect and fast reconnect has been disabled in this example.

 Setup Guide
 ~~~~~~~~~~~

 	1.Set test_ssid and test_password in example_wifi_user_reconnect.c.
         2.GCC:use CMD "make all EXAMPLE=wifi_user_reconnect" to compile wifi_user_reconnect example.
+        3.Modify AP's channel, Ameba will detect AP change and reconnect success.
+        4.Modify AP's password, Ameba will detect AP change and reconnect fail.

 Result description
 ~~~~~~~~~~~~~~~~~~